wyhitcs/team-letsencrypt/draftv1.md

 ###4.2 Network Requirements

 Let’s Encrypt runs a certificate management agent on the web server.
-The node in the system can be divided into two categories: Server and Client.
+The node in the system can be divided into two categories: server and client.
 On its client side, it requires port 80 or 443 to be available.
 On its server side, Let’s Encrypt has rate limits for certificate issuance.
 These limits are in place primarily to protect services from both accidental and intentional abuse.
 Let’s Encrypt has the following rate limits in place:

 - **Names/Certificate**:  is the limit on how many domain names users can include in a single certificate.
 This is currently limited to 100 names, or websites, per certificate issued.